Lucile-S/Exploration_info_pdf/README.md

 ## 5. t-SNE dimensionality reduction
-t-Distributed Stochastic Neighbor Embedding (t-SNE) reduces dimensionality while trying to keep similar instances close and dissimilar instances apart.
+T-Distributed Stochastic Neighbor Embedding (t-SNE) reduces dimensionality while trying to keep similar instances close and dissimilar instances apart.
 It is mostly used for visualization, in particular to visualize clusters of instances in high-dimensional space.

 Some clusters can immediately be detected, but many others are harder to separate.
 In order to help to visually separate different concentrations of topics, clusters found by k-means are used as labels.